auth0/docs/articles/getting-started/the-basics.md

 We will use a very simple example: A company named `Example-Co` wants to use Auth0 for authentication.
 They have a web app and a mobile app, and they want their users to be able to login with username/password, Google or GitHub.

-## Pick your domain
+## Account and Tenants

+If you haven't already signed up for an Auth0 account, do so (it's free).
+You can either use username/password credentials or log in with a social provider (GitHub, Google, or Microsoft).

-When you create a new account with Auth0, you are asked to pick a **Tenant Domain**.
-This is the base URL you will be using when you want to access our API (in order, for example, to authenticate a user).
+Once you create your account you will be asked to create a **Tenant**.
+This is a logical isolation unit.

-The name format is `TENANT-NAME.auth0.com` (you get to pick the `TENANT-NAME` part).

-In our example, `Example-Co` could pick the name `example-co`, hence their domain would be `example-co.auth0.com`.
+The term is borrowed from "software multitenancy".
+This refers to an architecture where a single instance of the software serves multiple tenants.
+No tenant can access the instance of another tenant, even thougn the software might be running on the same machine (hence the logical isolation).

 Some characteristics:

-- It has to be unique
+- It has to be unique (we will see in the next paragraph that it is used to create you own personal domain)
 - It cannot be changed afterwards
 - You can create more than one tenants (you are actually encouraged to do so for each separate environment you have: Development/Staging/Production)
-- If you chose to host your data in Europe or Australia, then your tenant will have a suffix, for example `example-co-eu.auth0.com` or `example-co-au.auth0.com`
+- If you chose to host your data in Europe or Australia, then your tenant will have a suffix (`eu` or `au`).
+In our example, if `Example-Co` picked the name `example-co`, then depending on where the data are stored, the tenant name could eventually be `example-co-eu` or `example-co-au`.

+## Domain

+As discussed in the previous paragraph, When you create a new account with Auth0, you are asked to pick a name for your **Tenant**.
+This name, appended with the `auth0.com`, will be your Auth0 **Domain**.
+It's the base URL you will be using when you want to access our API (in order, for example, to authenticate a user).
+The name format is `TENANT-NAME.auth0.com` (you get to pick the `TENANT-NAME` part).

+In our example, `Example-Co` could pick the name `example-co`, hence their domain would be `example-co.auth0.com`.

 ::: panel Custom Domains
 You can use a custom domain, such as `example-co.com`.
 This comes with an additional cost and requires a **single-tenant** implementation of Auth0, which can be deployed in one of three locations: